Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Carry a cell phone.

 If you are traveling by car, make sure your car has had a recent tune-up.
-You also should have a spare tire, a jack, a flashlight, a fire extinguisher, motor oil, extra fan belts, and jumper cables.
+You also should have a spare tire, a jack, a flashlight, a fire extinguisher, motor oil, jumper cables, water, and healthy snacks.

 If you are going out of the country, take a photocopy of your passport and return tickets.
 Keep the copies in a safe place, such as the hotel's safe-deposit box.
 If your passport or tickets are lost or stolen, having copies will make it easier to replace them.

-Keep some money and traveler's checks in a place other than your wallet, such as a money belt.
+Keep some money and copies of your credit card in a place other than your wallet, such as a money belt.

-When staying at a hotel, make sure that your room has a working smoke detector, and familiarize yourself with the closest stairway exits.
+When staying at a hotel, lock valuables in a safe.
+Make sure that your room has a working smoke detector, and familiarize yourself with the closest stairway exits.

 You've arrived at your destination, and you're revved up and ready to go.
 Before rushing off, stop and take a deep breath.
 Remember, the key is to enjoy yourself and not overdo it.
 The following suggestions can help: